Parklea Correctional Centre: 2nd riot (1990): down-grading to medium-security

+Creation of Compulsory Drug Treatment Correctional Centre (CDTCC) (2006)

 The Compulsory Drug Treatment Correctional Centre (CDTCC) was set up at Parklea adjacent to the Parklea Correctional Centre in 2006.
 The CDTCC is a stand-alone prison with a stable sentenced inmate population, where patients with repeat drug-related charges participate in comprehensive drug treatment and rehabilitation.

-CDTCC can accommodate 70 inmates undergoing Stage 1 & 2 of the Compulsory Drug Treatment Program, with a further 30 inmates undertaking Stage 3 which comprises detention in the community.
+CDTCC can accommodate 70 inmates undergoing Stage 1 and 2 of the Compulsory Drug Treatment Program, with a further 30 inmates undertaking Stage 3 which comprises detention in the community.
 Entry to the program is by way of an order issued by the Drug Court.

+Privatisation (2008)

 In the 2008 'mini-budget', the New South Wales Government announced its plans to privatise two prisons, Parklea and Cessnock Correctional Centre.
 Protesting against the privatisation plans, prison officers commenced industrial action during May 2009.
 While the privatisation of Cessnock was eventually ruled out, on 30 September 2009 it was announced that GEO Group Australia had been awarded the contract to manage Parklea Correctional Centre, commencing on 1 November 2009.

+In March 2025, it was announced that by October 2026, the facility would be returned to government ownership.

 Current operations

-GEO Group Australia assumed responsibility for operations at 06.00am on 31 October 2009, the handover representing the first time an operational publicly managed prison in Australia had been transferred to private management.
-In response to parliamentary questions in November 2009 the NSW Minister for Corrections, John Robertson, described the transition as 'hugely successful'.
+GEO Group Australia assumed responsibility for operations at 06:00 AM on 31 October 2009, the handover representing the first time an operational publicly managed prison in Australia had been transferred to private management.
+In response to parliamentary questions in November 2009, the NSW Minister for Corrections, John Robertson, described the transition as 'hugely successful'.
 The transition involved GEO Group Australia seconding staff from its other prisons in NSW, Victoria, and Queensland.
-To ensure robust oversight of the transition process, and that GEO complied with its obligations Corrective Services NSW installed a team of senior staff on-site for the period of transition.
+To ensure robust oversight of the transition process and that GEO complied with its obligations, Corrective Services NSW installed a team of senior staff on-site for the period of transition.

-The financial impact of the privatisation of Parklea Correctional Centre was immediate with media reporting on 9 November that the correctional staff overtime budget across the NSW publicly managed prisons had reduced by A$70,000 a day.
+The financial impact of the privatisation of Parklea Correctional Centre was immediate with media reporting on 9 November that the correctional staff overtime budget across the NSW publicly managed prisons had reduced by $70,000 a day.

-In January 2011, Ron Woodham, the Commissioner for Corrective Services NSW, ordered that GEO Group Australia move all 73 inmates from the minimum security at Parklea Correctional Centre as part of a "major security upgrade" following the escape of three inmates from the minimum security facility.
-Following the installation of new perimeter fencing and a review of the classification of all minimum security inmates, the minimum security facility was reopened.
+In January 2011, Ron Woodham, the Commissioner for Corrective Services NSW, ordered that GEO Group Australia move all 73 inmates from Parklea Correctional Centre as part of a "major security upgrade" following the escape of three inmates from the minimum-security facility.
+Following the installation of new perimeter fencing and a review of the classification of all minimum-security inmates, the minimum-security facility was reopened.

+In March 2025, it was announced that upon the expiration of MTC Australia's contract to run the facility in October 2026, the prison will come under public ownership.

-Notable Prisoners
+Notable prisoners

 The following individuals have served all or part of their sentence at the Parklea Correctional Centre: